Nhat-Thanh/PixelRL-SR/README.md

 ## Test
 I use **Set5** as the test set.
-After Training, you can test models with scale factors **x2, x3, x4**, the result is calculated by compute average PSNR of all images.
+After Training, you can test models with scale factors **x2, x3, x4**, the result is the average PSNR of all images.
 ```
 python test.py --scale=2 --ckpt-path="default"
 ```